kknb1982/pands-project/README.md

                 f.close()

 ### 3.2.6 Create simple histograms
-The next function `createsimplehist` uses the `matplotlib` histogram function to create a simple histogram of each of the variables of the dataset. `plt.savefig` is used to save the plot to the repository rather than outputting it to the terminal.
+The next function `createsimplehist` uses the `matplotlib` histogram function to create a simple histogram of each of the variables of the dataset [[24]](https://matplotlib.org/stable/gallery/statistics/hist.html). `plt.savefig` is used to save the plot to the repository rather than outputting it to the terminal [[25]].
 The output is available in the file [combinedhist.png](https://github.com/kknb1982/pands-project/blob/main/combinedhist.png).

   def createsimplehist():
      dataf.hist()